rfugger/ripplesite/README.txt

 RippleSite requires the following software:

+* root acces on some unix computer.
+I use ubuntu, on a $20/month rented virtual host from linode.com it may be possible to get ripple to work on a shared hosting provider such as dreamhost where you don't have root access, but likely to be extremely difficult and not worth the effort.
-* Python 2.3 or higher (tested on 2.4)
+* Python (tested on 2.4)
 * Apache + mod_python (tested on Apache 2.0 -- may be configured for
 lighttpd + fast_cgi, not tested), although you can run the django development server to try it out first
 * PostgreSQL (tested on 8.0, 8.1, 8.2)
-* an smtp mail server for sending signup confirmations. gmail can be used as an smtp mail server, there is an example of this in settings_ripplesite.py
+* an smtp mail server for sending signup confirmations. gmail can be used as an smtp mail server, there is an example of this in settings.py

+0. Basic preparation
-0. Check out the source code containing this readme file.
+   Check out the source code containing this readme file.

-1. Prepare your postgres database
+   Install python, django head from svn, postgresql, smtp server

   On a debian/ubuntu box,

-  sudo apt-get install postgres psycopg psycopg2
+  sudo apt-get install python postgres psycopg

+1. Edit settings.py for passwords, domain names, etc unique to your instance of ripple

-Create a postgres user that matches your system user, and a pg database called ripplesite run ./postgres-setup.py
+2. Create the ripplesite postgres database, and a postgres user that matches your system user

-Prepare your settings.py
-  cp settings_ripplesite.py settings.py
-  Edit to match what you have.

-2. See the file settings_ripplesite.py for settings required for RippleSite.
-Make sure all of these fields are set in your settings.py.
-You will have to have created a database in PostgreSQL before you can enter the database settings.

-3. Run 'python manage.py syncdb' to initialize the database.
-(Optionally run 'python manage.py sqlindexes ripple' to output the SQL statements for creating database indexes -- copy or pipe these into psql to actually create your indexes.)
+  run ./postgres-setup.py

+  This assumes postgres superuser is named postgres, as is standard, and you have sudo installed, and have the right to run commands as a superuser via sudo.

+  run 'python manage.py syncdb'   # initialize the ripplesite database.

 4. Configure Apache.